Home >

 • Leadership and problem-solving.
 Phrases such as "Initiated emergency planning" emphasize the candidate's initiative in leadership and their strategic approach to complex challenges.

 To get to this level of strategic resume building, you need to know how to measure impact so that you stand out from the crowd.
-Read on.
+We tackle this in the following section of this guide.

 How to quantify impact on your resume